 Helping you make the transition

-Making Tax Digital is a government initiative to make it easier for businesses and individuals to get their tax right and to keep on top of their affairs.
+Making Tax Digital (MTD) is a government initiative to make it easier for businesses and individuals to get their tax right and to keep on top of their affairs.

 Frequently Asked Questions

 Making Tax Digital is the government initiative to digitise the tax system.
 Eventually all individuals and registered businesses will be required to keep digital records of some description and send electronic submissions to HMRC using compliant software.

 VAT is the first phase of this plan, and from April 2022 it will be compulsory for all VAT registered businesses to comply with the Making Tax Digital rules.

 In order to comply, your VAT records need to be maintained digitally in MTD compatible software which has the ability to submit your VAT return directly to HMRC.

 You will not be able to log in to your HMRC account to submit your return.

 What software is available to me?

 HMRC have ensured that there are a number of functional compatible software options available.
 We have partnered with the market leaders in this space: Xero and QuickBooks Online and would highly recommend one of these packages.

 Both are fully compliant with Making Tax Digital, are easy to use and will save you valuable time.